Tommyshub/flask-movie-project/readme.md

 <br/>

-I used figma to create my wireframes and while most things are exactly as I show in the wireframes there are a few thins that I did change and I will explain why here:
+I used figma to create my wireframes and while most things are exactly as I show in the wireframes there are a few things that I did change, and I will explain why here:

 <br/>

 - I moved the edit and delete buttons so that they are displayed on the review page and on the profile page for the users.
 But only if the user created the post.
-This is so that only the user that actually made the post can edit or delete it.
+This is so that only the user that made the post can edit or delete it.

 <br/>

-- I also removed the star button, I did this because the movie database actually have a rating system built in and if I were going to use anything like that I would have used their built in one.
+- I also removed the star button; I did this because the movie database actually has a rating system built in and if I were going to use anything like that I would have used their built in one.
 But at the end I decided against both options and removed the function completely.

 <br/>